patrickcole/topics/javascript/dom.md

 - <a name="dom1"></a> [Using the DOM like a Pro - ITNEXT](https://itnext.io/using-the-dom-like-a-pro-163a6c552eba)
 - <a name="dom2"></a> [Element.insertAdjacentHTML() - Web APIs | MDN](https://developer.mozilla.org/en-US/docs/Web/API/Element/insertAdjacentHTML)
+- <a name="dom3"></a> [Getting DOM Elements using JavaScript - DEV Community 👩‍💻👨‍💻](https://dev.to/attacomsian/getting-dom-elements-using-javascript-4do0)